geosdi/GWT-OpenLayers/readme.txt

-The present version of GWT-OpenLayers is 0.5-SNAPSHOT.
+GWT-OpenLayers can be build using Maven 2.2.1+

-GWT-OpenLayers can be build using Maven.
+  - run > mvn install

-Building GWT OpenLayers with Maven:
+Then, to run the showcase

-  - install Maven version 2.2.1 or higher
+  - run > cd gwt-openlayers-showcase
-  - run > mvn package
+  - run > mvn gwt:run

 Contributors:
  See https://sourceforge.net/project/memberlist.php?group_id=205333